biocore/qurro/README.md

 To view a visualization of the resulting rank plot and sample scatterplot defined by the JSON files:

-1. Run a simple server using python from within this repository's folder:
+1. Run a simple server using Python from within this repository's folder:
    ```bash
    python3 -m http.server
    ```

 2. Open your browser to `localhost:8000/microbe_selection.html`.
 The JSON files should automatically be loaded.
+(The port might differ depending on what Python did in step 1 -- look at the output of this command to determine the URL to navigate to.)

 ## Tools used